iancleary/infra/README.md

 I explored various options in Virtual Machines, while on a Windows host: Hyper-V, VirtualBox.
 The performance of Hyper-V was intriguing to me, but the lack of static IP Addresses was frustrating.
 Again, there might be ways to setup Hyper-V to consistently address VMs by IP Address, across reboots, but the only workflow I found was to use PowerShell to get the IP Address after reboot.
 That worked fairly well with Ubuntu guests, but I experienced intermittent issues recently.
 See [iancleary/local-ssh-config](https://github.com/iancleary/local-ssh-config) for a Python package that helps script the update process (get IP Address, update ssh config files).

 I've landed on Virtual Box, with a few tricks to make SSH consistent across reboots.
 Port Forwarding!

 > TBD to add a repo, but search online for "Virtual Box Port Forwarding +SSH" and you'll find the solution.
 It maps a host port to a guest's port 22 (or whatever port the guest uses for the openssh server).

 So my solution, Virtual Box, allows me to use NixOS, have an immutable file system with rollbacks via GRUB entries, that I can pause/resume as needed.
 I really enjoyed learning Ansible, and it is a fantastic tool, but the discover of the recovery and rollback features of NixOS were a \*illuminating discovery for me.
 The build with fail if it causes issues with other parts of the configuration.

+> Virtualbox This is only needed when dealing with external requests and needing docker...i.e. other internal services on a work network...WSL2 works fine with nix and local dev without docker

 ### NixOS

 I have dabbled with NixOS as a desktop Operating System and can say it is fantastic.

-> My NixOS Configuration is in the [iancleary/nixos-config](https://github.com/iancleary/nixos-config) repo.
+> My Desktop NixOS Configuration is in the [iancleary/nixos-config](https://github.com/iancleary/nixos-config) repo.
+> Right now, I generally use WSL to have the same workflow at work and at home, and some software availability keeps me on Windows.
+See [iancleary/wsl-config](https://github.com/iancleary/wsl-config)

 There are some excellent write up on Nix and NixOS, so I'll defer to them rather than repeat them (poorly) here: